kwaikar009/azure-fileshare-sync/README.md

 ---

-## 🛠️ Security Architecture
+## 🔐 Security Architecture

-  * Database tier deployed in a private subnet with no public IP
+- Database tier deployed in a private subnet with no public IP exposure
-  * NSG-based traffic filtering enforcing least-privilege access
+- NSG-based traffic filtering enforcing least-privilege access principles
-  * Bastion-style access using application VM as jump host
+- Bastion-style access using the application VM as a jump host
-  * NAT Gateway enables secure outbound-only internet access for private VM updates
+- NAT Gateway enabling secure outbound-only internet access for private VM updates
-  * Direct internet access to database tier is fully eliminated
+- Direct inbound internet access to the database tier is fully eliminated
 ---

 ## 🔁 High-Level Traffic Flow